Ethorbit/nzc-docker/README.md

 ## Installing
 Run `make install` and it should generate env files for you.
 Change them as needed.

+### Optimizing
+Everything runs on a single machine, so edit: `.limits.env` and change which CPU cores each service runs off of.
+It is already optimized for a 2 core system by default.
+Keep in mind that Garry's Mod and Sven Co-op are single-threaded.

+Note that IO limits, RAM limits, and CPU weights are already configured in the yaml files with no variables provided, they should already be optimized well enough.

 ### Managing Users and groups
 You can modify passwords in the .users.env file.